nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### __________________________

 ### Searching for an Event : `findEvent`
-So, you've added tons of events.
+So, you've added many events.
 Now, I just need to find that one event happening tomorrow...

 Easy!
 Just specify the appropriate [metrics](#metric), and LTNS will do the work for you.
 You can specify multiple metrics if you want your search to be more specific